KnowageLabs/Knowage-Documentation/functionalities-guide/free-inquiry/index.rst

 - **Function**: in case of aggregation, define the aggregation function (e.g., **SUM**, **AVERAGE**, …) on the non-grouped items;
 - **Order**: define a sorting criteria: double click on the **Order** column to set the ordering criteria;
 - **Group**: in case of aggregations, define the attribute that you want to group on (if you know SQL syntax, these attributes are the ones you should place in the GROUP BY clause);
-- **Include**: indicate the column(s) to be included in the result (please notice that non-included attributes will not be returned by the query, but can be used in it, e.g. to apply grouping criteria);
 - **Visible**: indicate whether a column shall be visible in the result (hidden attributes are used and returned by the generated query, but are not shown in the result table);
 - **Filter**: add a filter criteria: clicking on this filter icon redirects you to the **Filters** tab;